In this article:

 - Low blood sugar, or hypoglycemia, is a common occurrence in patients taking certain oral medications or insulin injections.
 The symptoms of hypoglycemia include feeling hungry, profuse sweating, and trembling.
 The recommendation for treating hypoglycemia is taking 15 g of glucose – you can have on hand glucose tablets or 4 oz of milk or fruit juices to raise your sugar levels.
 Meanwhile, keep checking your blood sugar every 15 minutes until it reaches >70.
 Depending on how low your blood sugar drops, you may find that you still have mild symptoms or fatigue despite the fact that your blood sugar levels have improved.
 Try not to consume too much to prevent rebounding high blood glucose.

-Ways to Manage Diabetes Naturally
+Home Remedies and Tips to Manage Diabetes Naturally

 There is no definitive cure for diabetes, but with your blood sugar levels under control, you can live a normal and healthy life.
 Various natural ways can be incorporated in your daily life that may help you control your blood sugar to an optimum level.